 In a way Israeli Defense Force Krav Maga was similar in its spread to Judaism.
 It did not seek new souls.
-When it went civilian, it provided Martial Arts like Dojan places of retirement to some of the ex IDF Krav Maga Instructors.
+When it went civilian by the first Israel Defense Force retired ex Krav Maga Instructors, it provided Martial Arts similar to the Dojan places.
 Eventually, they had students that opened their own Dojans.

 The form of training the original Krav Maga Instructors received was very different however than the formal training received in the vast Dojan of the world.
 But they chose to continue the original Dojan tradition and provide traditional training using the old world.

-To make a long story short, if we were hoping to really learn intensively Krav Maga in the original way it was designed, we need to stay away from unprofessional "actors!"
-Influenced by Hollywood and China Kung Fu film industry, any one that can keep up with a tough looks and circus acrobatics could eventually open a successful Dojo!
+To make a long story short, if we were hoping to really learn intensively Krav Maga in the original way it was designed, we would be needing to stay away from unprofessional "actors!"
+Influenced by Hollywood and China Kung Fu film industry.
+Any one that can keep up with a tough looks and circus acrobatics could eventually open a successful Dojo!